urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch4.markdown

     ~waclux-tomwyc/try=> :dec 1
     0

 We're getting closer.
-But now, that loop...
+But now, that loop:

 Up till now, our subject has contained only data.
 If we want to loop, we're obviously going to have to bite the bullet and put